 Košutnikov Turn is a goal of hikers and climbers in summer.
 In winter it is not so frequently ascended, but with the right equipment it offers nice winter tours and in very good conditions allows also skiing down from its very top.
 That is however already an alpinistic ski tour.

-The northern approach goes from Koschutahaus, 1280 m, which can be in summer reached by a good road (private, toll!) from Sele-Fara / Zell-Pfarre.
+The northern approaches go from Koschutahaus, 1280 m, which can be in summer reached by a good road (private, toll!) from Sele-Fara / Zell-Pfarre.
 In winter this road might get cleaned only in May when the hut opens.
-Otherwise see the main page how to reach Sele/Zell.
+Otherwise see the main page how to reach Sele / Zell.

 1. South ascent - western variant.
 From Dolga njiva private hut you go a few minutes towards the W, following the marked path which connects alpine meadows below Košuta.
 In a forrest there's a well marked crossroads where you deter uphills (in the N direction).
 The path is steep, but well beaten and marked.
 It winds up in several turns, choosing best passages in the terrain.
 After good 1 hour some more care is needed, especially in summer when grass is higher.
 Don't follow a hunters path which goes left across the slopes and also not the other path, going right.
 Just proceed up, at the end a bit towards the right until you reach the notch on the main ridge.
 There turn right and follow the main ridge to the top.
 2 h 15 min from Dolga Njiva, 2 h 30 min from the parking place on the road.
 Difficulty grading by the SAC & DAV scale would be T2.